SESARLab/mfh-dl-performace-testing/thesis.md

 | [1.20-1.99] | Very large  |
 | >= 2.0      | Huge        |

-One traditional way to accomplish performance testing is to first collect performance requirements, provided in a concrete, verifiable manner to make the performance testing meaningful.
+One traditional way to accomplish performance testing is first to collect performance requirements, provided in a concrete, verifiable manner to make the performance testing meaningful.
-The requirements of the this research are:
+For example, the requirements of this research are:

 1. Scalability: adding more resources to the platform should be effortless
 2. Maintainability: the platform under test must be easy to configure and should integrate well on the actual MIND Foods HUB Hadoop cluster
 3. Performance: the platform under test should provide sub-second aggregations queries

 Then, with the requirements available, it is necessary to develop a benchmark: a workload representative of how the system is used in the field and then run the system on those benchmarks.
+Designing and implementing a valid performance benchmark is a complex process, often compromising between contrasting goals.
+To be considered adequate, a benchmark should implement at least two of these five properties, defined by Karl Huppler in his research [29]:

+1. *Relevant*: the benchmark should be meaningful, and the collected metrics are understandable by the performance test's target audience.
+Also, the benchmark should realistically test the system's features, similar to the typical use of a stakeholder.
+2. *Repeatable*: the benchmark should produce the same results if it runs a second time within the same operational context
+3. *Fair*: the benchmark should equally test all systems under consideration.
+4. *Verifiable*: the results produced by the benchmark should represent the system's actual performance under test.
+5. *Economical*: a relevant, realistic benchmark could be expensive, so the organization that sponsor its development must afford its cost

-To evaluate the maintainability and the performance of Apache Hive and Apache Druid and to achieve a reproducible test, I followed five significant steps, extensively described in the next sections:
+To evaluate the maintainability and the performance of Apache Hive and Apache Druid and to achieve a relevant, repeatable and verifiable test, I followed five significant steps, extensively described in the following sections:

 1. Provision of each solution
 2. Generate syntetic data
 3. Ingest data with specific schema optimization
 4. Prepare the test queries
 5. Run the performance testing using Apache JMeter

+The test of the scalability of Apache Hive and Apache Druid instead is out of the scope of this research: the available resources, both in time and commodity (hardware), were not enough to scale the two platforms to support a heavy workload.
+Nevertheless, we assume that Hive and Druid are designed to scale well on the increasing demand for storage or computation resources.

 ### 3.1 Provision each solution